The Definitive Guide to Canada Express Entry: Eligibility, ECA, CRS, Creating Profile, ITA, Documents Required and Application Processes

 For recent and up-to-date news about Canada Express Entry, check here.

-Right from University Shortlisting, SOP, LOR, Application Reviews till Visa Counselling.
+Right from University Shortlisting, SOP, LOR, and Application Reviews to Visa Counselling.
 Galvanize has your back.

 So far, we have discussed: